-Huntington Bancshares Incorporated (NASDAQ:HBAN) was in 23 hedge funds' portfolios at the end of June.
-HBAN has seen a decrease in support from the world's most elite money managers lately.
-There were 28 hedge funds in our database with HBAN positions at the end of the previous quarter.
-Our calculations also showed that HBAN isn't among the 30 most popular stocks among hedge funds (view the video below).
+Huntington Bancshares Incorporated (NASDAQ:HBAN) was in 20 hedge funds' portfolios at the end of September.
+HBAN investors should pay attention to a decrease in enthusiasm from smart money lately.
+There were 23 hedge funds in our database with HBAN holdings at the end of the previous quarter.
+Our calculations also showed that HBAN isn't among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-At the end of the second quarter, a total of 23 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -18% from the previous quarter.
-The graph below displays the number of hedge funds with bullish position in HBAN over the last 16 quarters.
-With the smart money's sentiment swirling, there exists a select group of key hedge fund managers who were upping their stakes considerably (or already accumulated large positions).
+Heading into the fourth quarter of 2019, a total of 20 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -13% from one quarter earlier.
+On the other hand, there were a total of 26 hedge funds with a bullish position in HBAN a year ago.
+With hedgies' positions undergoing their usual ebb and flow, there exists a few noteworthy hedge fund managers who were upping their holdings significantly (or already accumulated large positions).

-Judging by the fact that Huntington Bancshares Incorporated (NASDAQ:HBAN) has faced a decline in interest from hedge fund managers, logic holds that there is a sect of hedge funds that elected to cut their full holdings in the second quarter.
-At the top of the heap, Ross Margolies's Stelliam Investment Management cut the largest investment of all the hedgies watched by Insider Monkey, valued at an estimated $12.3 million in stock.
-Phill Gross and Robert Atchinson's fund, Adage Capital Management, also dropped its stock, about $3.6 million worth.
-These transactions are important to note, as total hedge fund interest was cut by 5 funds in the second quarter.
+Because Huntington Bancshares Incorporated (NASDAQ:HBAN) has experienced falling interest from the aggregate hedge fund industry, logic holds that there lies a certain "tier" of hedge funds that elected to cut their entire stakes by the end of the third quarter.
+It's worth mentioning that Matthew Lindenbaum's Basswood Capital said goodbye to the largest stake of all the hedgies followed by Insider Monkey, totaling about $3.3 million in stock.
+Ben Levine, Andrew Manuel and Stefan Renold's fund, LMR Partners, also sold off its stock, about $0.7 million worth.
+These moves are important to note, as total hedge fund interest fell by 3 funds by the end of the third quarter.

-Let's go over hedge fund activity in other stocks - not necessarily in the same industry as Huntington Bancshares Incorporated (NASDAQ:HBAN) but similarly valued.
-These stocks are WellCare Health Plans, Inc. (NYSE:WCG), Martin Marietta Materials, Inc. (NYSE:MLM), Western Digital Corporation (NASDAQ:WDC), and Cardinal Health, Inc. (NYSE:CAH).
-This group of stocks' market valuations are closest to HBAN's market valuation.
+Let's now review hedge fund activity in other stocks - not necessarily in the same industry as Huntington Bancshares Incorporated (NASDAQ:HBAN) but similarly valued.
+We will take a look at Ulta Beauty, Inc. (NASDAQ:ULTA), The Cooper Companies, Inc. (NYSE:COO), Diamondback Energy Inc (NASDAQ:FANG), and NortonLifeLock Inc. (NASDAQ:SYMC).
+This group of stocks' market caps are closest to HBAN's market cap.